Engee documentation

 factorial(n::Integer)

-The factorial is n'.
-If the value of `n is an integer (Integer), the factorial is calculated as an integer (advancing to at least 64-bit).
-Note that with a large value of n, overflow is possible, but you can use factorial(big(n)) to accurately calculate the result with arbitrary precision.
+Factorial of n.
+If n is an Integer, the factorial is computed as an integer (promoted to at least 64 bits).
+Note that this may overflow if n is not small, but you can use factorial(big(n)) to compute the result exactly in arbitrary precision.

 Examples